Preface to Finding Awe and Wonder

 “Awe is a brief emotion that people feel when encountering something vast, and that elicits a need for accommodation which is sometimes accompanied by a sense of fear.”

-The key characteristics of awe—the ingredients needed to feel it—are that it encompasses a sense of enormity (of space, time, or power) and that it elicits a need to understand an experience that defies one’s model of how the world functions.
+The key characteristics of awe are a sense of enormity (of space, time, or power) and a need to understand the experience that appears discordant to one’s model of how the world functions.

-The term wonder, on the other hand, is the state of open-minded fascination and curiosity that elicits a desire to explore or understand a given event or phenomenon.
+The term wonder, on the other hand, is the state of open-minded fascination and curiosity that elicits a positively emotive desire to explore or understand a given event or phenomenon.

-Based on my own subjective internal experiences, I believe the definition of awe above – derived from objective external observations – may be incomplete.
+Based on my own subjective internal experiences, I believe the definition of awe derived from objective external observations may be incomplete.
 Maybe even flawed.
-But it will suffice until I reveal my stories, after which I will explain my perspective and perhaps even make suggestions for further scientific research.
+But it will suffice until I reveal my stories, after which I will explain my perspective and make suggestions for further scientific research.

 Another reason why I decided to write this book now relates to my sense of impending global doom.
 Or at least, impending global darn.
 I’m old enough to have witnessed first hand the declining trends in global economic, political, environmental, and social systems, and I have a professional understanding of the terrible consequences heading our way.
 It’s therefore painfully obvious that there is an urgent need for people to collectively think and act differently if humanity is to remain viable and healthy.
 This is what I hope my stories promote: an alternative way of moving through and managing the world.